redbadger/awesome-badger/_posts/2023-02-20-sha256-webassembly.md

 1. See how small a binary can be produced when the SHA256 digest algorithm is implemented directly in WebAssembly Text
 1. Compare the runtime performance of the WebAssembly module with the native `sha256sum` program supplied with macOS

+The Git repo containing the working software can be [found here](https://github.com/ChrisWhealy/wasm_sha256)

 ## Development Challenges

 Two challenges had to be overcome during development: